 What differentiates MCon's design, is that rather than programming logical instructions into a system as is done in traditional computing, the MCon robotic controller is equipped with a ‘robotic self’ which includes and internal self-coordinate frame.
 Subsequently, all data is programmed into the system in relation to that 'robotic self', utilizing an innovative behavioral programming approach.

-An overview of MCon's behavioral programming approach to the design-development of humanoid robots is described in papers available on this website, as are descriptions of the tactile, visual and auditory systems, and verbal phonym sounds generator enabling true human-like speech capability.
+An overview of MCon's behavioral programming approach to the design-development of humanoid robots is described in papers available upon request, as are descriptions of the tactile, visual and auditory systems, and verbal phonym sounds generator enabling true human-like speech capability.
 All of these systems are controlled by MCon's proprietary Relational Robotic Controller (RRC) ( on the ICHR 2013 paper).

-MCon Inc. (short for “Machine Consciousness”) was founded in 1992 by Dr. Alan Rosen, and incorporated in 1994 at the Maui Research & Technology Center.
+MCon Inc. (short for “Machine Consciousness”) was founded by Dr. Alan Rosen, and incorporated at the Maui Research & Technology Center.